 Finance Minister Tito Mboweni's budget speech on Wednesday will dominate headlines this week.

-The Minister has a tough job to do as he seeks to address significant social challenges, reassure investors and satisfy public pressure ahead of the national election.
+The Minister has a tough job to do as he seeks to address significant social challenges, satisfy public pressure and reassure investors and ratings agencies.

-Low economic growth, revenue shortfalls and underperformance of State-Owned Enterprises (SOEs) are some of the major challenges facing the country.
-Public finances are constrained, limiting the ability of government to expand its investment in economic and social development.
+COVID-19; low economic growth; high unemployment; wastage and corruption; mismanagement at local, provincial and national government; revenue shortfalls and underperformance of State-Owned Enterprises (SOEs) are some of the major challenges facing the country.

 In addition, there will be a lot of attention on the spending allocated to government’s social and infrastructure programmes and plans to reduce the budget deficit and public sector wage bill.